Boyracers: Critical reception

 The book received a positive reception from critics in Scotland.
 The Sunday Herald said: "Full of youthful brio, Boyracers has become with the passage of time an unexpectedly bittersweet portrait of the world before 9/11”.
 The Scotsman noted that, upon publication of Boyracers, that Bissett “was hailed as the voice of a new generation in urban Scots writing”.

 The Herald said that the novel was “required reading for those who understand and live its message”.
 For the Scottish Review of Books, along with some of Bissett’s later works it “dramatised the tragicomic gap between media mirages of the good life and the cold reality we live in”.

 Film adaptation

-In 2009, it was reported by The Scotsman that the novel was in the process of being adapted into a feature film.
+In 2009, The Scotsman reported that the novel was in the process of being adapted into a feature film.
 On his official website in 2011, Bissett stated that the film had received funding from Scottish Screen and would be produced by Hopscotch Productions.
 Hopscotch Productions described the film as “a fast and furious coming of age tale set in small town Scotland”, and announced on their website in 2011 that it would be developed in partnership with Scottish Government arts agency Creative Scotland.

-He has visited some schools in the Falkirk area and read chapters of the book to them and asked for their opinion.
+Bissett has visited some schools in the Falkirk area and read chapters of the book to the students and asked for their opinion.

 He wrote about Hallglen in the book because not many people write a book about a place like Hallglen.